Beder, Denmark

 Beder is a town with a population of 4,372 (9 January 2012) in Jutland in Denmark.
 Some consider Beder & the neighbouring town of Malling as one urban area.
-DST has since 2012 considered the towns one urban area making it the 84th largest in Denmark with a total population of 8,898 in 2020.
+DST has since 2012 considered Beder and Malling as one urban area making it the 84th largest in Denmark with a total population of 9,430 in 2025.

 The town shares a sporting complex with neighbouring town Malling called Egelund, where the team BMI (Beder Malling Idrætsforening) plays their football, handball, basketball, etc., matches.

 Beder-Malling is located in the southernmost part of Århus Municipality bordering the Kattegat.
 The area is divided into 2 parishes (postal codes 8330 and 8340) and comprises 7x7 square kilometres with approximately 9000 inhabitants.
 Both Beder and Malling supports a small train station and in the vicinity of the 2 main towns there are 9 smaller villages.
 Beder is the 3rd most densely populated area within the municipality (1.
 Aarhus, 2.
 Lystrup, 3.
 Beder).

 Beder is home to a division of Aarhus Educational Centre for Agriculture, offering gardening, floristry, forestry and nature technician programmes.